mmu-webdesign/Level4-web-term-1/HTML/html02/11-forms-more.md

 </form>
 ```

-### More - temporary
+## Native form controls

+### Text input fields

 Text `<input>` fields are the most basic form widgets.
 They are a very convenient way to let the user enter any kind of data.

 They can have a `placeholder`; this is text that appears inside the text input box that should be used to briefly describe the purpose of the box.

-Checkboxes and radio buttons
+### Checkboxes and radio buttons

 Checkable items are controls whose state you can change by clicking on them or their associated labels.
-There are two kinds of checkable item: the check box and the radio button.
+There are two kinds of checkable item: the `check box` and the `radio button`.
 Both use the checked attribute to indicate whether the widget is checked by default or not.

-E-mail address field
+### E-mail address field

 This type of field is set using the value email for the type attribute:
 ```